- Abahali baseMjondolo: South African Shackdwellers' Movement, 2005-- (Durban, South Africa)

 The online version of the monthly journal on South African legal issues, with a back issues archive; plus legal links.

-- IOL News on Local Government Elections 2011 (Independent Online, Independent Newspapers, Ltd., Cape Town)
+- IOL News on Elections 2014 (Independent Online, Independent Newspapers, Ltd., Cape Town)

 - Mail & Guardian (Online): Local Elections 2011(Johannesburg, South Africa)